Artfunkel/gimp-vtf/readme.txt

-GIMP VTF PLUG-IN 1.1
+GIMP VTF PLUG-IN 1.2
-Tom Edwards, 27th August 2011
+Tom Edwards, 6th February 2012
 *******************************

 To install, extract both the EXE and DLL to your